jeju5/management/cs/aws/aws_developer.md

   * CloudTrail watches API requests
   * AWS Config records the state of AWS environment

-# Other Exam Topics
+# Section12 Other Exam Topics & Tips
 * To allow one AWS account to access and manage resources in another AWS account -> configure aws cross account access
 * Where would you store confidential information (credentials, license codes) for AWS resources? -> AWS Systems Manager Parameter Store (as parameter values)
+* AWS CLI Pagination
+  * When you run cli command you can control the number of items displayed as a command output.
+  * be default: page size = 1000
+  * too large page size can result in time-out error -> use page-size or max-items
+    ```
+    aws s3api list-objects --bucket myBucket --page-size 120 (return all results in 120size pages)
+    aws s3api list-objects --bucket myBucket --max-items 120 (return first 120 items and that's it)
+    ```